DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/Phone Notes.md

 "Absorb what is useful.
 Discard what is not.
 Add what is uniquely your own."
 "Life isn't about finding yourself.
 Life is about creating yourself."
 "Despite everything, your still you."
-“And I sat pondering at the edge of a timeless sea.
-Pondering at what’s left of me.
-Pondering, Is it truly me?”
+"And I sat pondering at the edge of a timeless sea.
+Pondering at what's left of me.
+Pondering, Is it truly me?"
 "Born too late to explore the Earth and Too early to explore the stars."
 The legend of zyzz
 "Truth in lies, lies in truth."